Mini Track on Data Science in a Digital Society

 He has professional experience in financial engineering, smart data analytics, machine learning and cryptocurrency markets.
 He has created a financial risk meter FRMand a cryptocurrency index CRIX hu.berlin/frm and a cryptocurrency index CRIX hu.berlin/crix.
 His web page is: hu.berlin/wkh.

-The conference is organized by Society for Business Excellence and UNESCO Department for Business Administration on the 22-23 of March 2018 at The Bucharest University of Economic Studies, Faculty of Business Administration in Foreign Languages (FABIZ).
-The papers accepted at ICBE 2018 will be published in the conference proceedings, subject to author registration, payment and presentation.
+The conference is organized by Society for Business Excellence and UNESCO Department for Business Administration on the 21-22 of March 2019 at The Bucharest University of Economic Studies, Faculty of Business Administration in Foreign Languages (FABIZ) in partnership with the Romanian Academy, the University of Bucharest and the Sapienza University from Rome, Italy.
+The papers accepted at ICBE 2019 will be published in the conference proceedings, subject to author registration, payment and presentation.
+The papers will be published in the Conference Proceedings volume under the German Publishing House De Gruyter and they will be indexed in EBSCO, Proquest, ExLibris, OCLC, Google Scholar, Microsoft Academic, CELDES, CNPIE, Naviga, and will be submitted to Thomson Reuters ISI Web of Science (WOS) Conference Proceedings Citation Index (https://content.sciendo.com/view/journals/picbe/picbe-overview.xml)

-In addition, a selection of the best papers will be published in the international journal Management & Marketing.
-Challenges for the Knowledge Society by De Gruyter Open, indexed in Emerging Sources Citation Index (ESCI), Scopus, Proquest, Cabell’s Directory and more than 20 other international databases (www.degruyter.com/view/j/mmcks).
+In addition, the best three Papers (Best paper Award Management&Marketing) will be published in the international journal Management & Marketing.
+Challenges for the Knowledge Society by De Gruyter Open, indexed in Web of Science- Emerging Sources Citation Index (ESCI), Scopus, Proquest, Cabell’s Directory and more than 20 other international databases

 Registration and payment*